Director: Aditya Dhar

 Dhurandhar Review: Actors' performance

-The film also stars silver screen’s 'Dhurandhars' viz., Sanjay Dutt, Akshaye Khanna, R. Madhavan and Arjun Rampal.
+The film also stars silver screen’s ‘dhurandhars’- Sanjay Dutt, Akshaye Khanna, R. Madhavan and Arjun Rampal.
 As for Sanjay Dutt, he continues to be the ‘Deadly Dutt’.
 There is never a moment wherein his performance makes the audience say, ‘Dutt teri ki’!
-The dependable Akshaye Khanna yet again pulls out a smooth slayer performance.
+The ever dependable Akshaye Khanna yet again pulls out a smooth slayer performance.
 Even if this film may not count as one of his career best, he surely leaves a chilling impact with his role.

 The film’s action has been choreographed by Aejaz Gulab, Sea Young Oh, Yannik Ben and Ramazan Bulut.
-Even though it's a hardcore action film, certain action scenes in the film make it difficult to even digest.
-But, those who love action, this film is a fest and a feast!
+All those who love action, this film is a fest and a feast!
+The film’s cinematography (Vishal Nowlakha) is topnotch.
+Stunning camera angles simply elevate the visual experience of the film.

 Dhurandhar Review: FPJ Verdict